Babies have a strong need to be close to their parents. This helps them feel secure and loved, which can help with their development.

 Eye contact with your baby

-One of the most important things you can do with your baby is hold them close and talk to them calmly every day, as often as you can.
-You can chat to your baby about anything you like.
-For example, what you’re doing, what’s around you or what they might be thinking.
-You can even start reading to them if you like.
+One of the key things you can do with your baby is hold them close and talk to them calmly, each day, as often as you can.
+Chat about what you are doing, and what is around you.

-You could also try singing to your baby, which helps them tune into the rhythm of language.
-Eventually, your baby will start making sounds and gurgling back at you.
-Try repeating the sounds your baby makes back to them, which teaches your baby useful lessons about listening and taking turns in conversion.
+You can try reading a book or singing, which really helps them tune in to the rhythm of words.
+At some point, your baby will start making sounds and gurgling back at you.
+Saying the sounds your baby makes back to them teaches your baby useful lessons about listening and taking turns when talking.

-Hold your baby as much as possible (in your arms or in a sling).
-When you cuddle your baby, they feel safe and loved.
-You can’t ‘spoil’ a baby with lots of cuddling – it’s what babies need.
-You may sometimes feel like you’re always left ‘holding the baby’, but treasure these moments because they’ll be fidgeting and running about before you know it!
+Hold your baby as much as you can (in your arms or in a sling).
+When you cuddle your baby, they feel safe and loved, building on that bond between you both.
+You cannot spoil a baby, with ‘too much’ cuddling – it is what they need.